 Last week it introduced multimodal search—where its chatbot can choose to respond to queries using images or embedded widgets from affiliated apps rather than text—and a feature that lets people share their exchanges with the chatbot, so that others can pick up an existing thread and dive deeper into a query.

 This week, You.com launched an upgrade that fields questions about live sports events, such as whether the Eagles could still win the Super Bowl with eight minutes left to play.

 Perplexity—a company set up by former researchers from OpenAI, Meta, and Quora, a website where people ask and answer each other’s questions—is taking search in a different direction.
 The startup, which has combined a version of OpenAI’s large language model GPT-3 with Bing, launched its search chatbot in December and says that around a million people have tried it out so far.
 The idea is to take that interest and build a social community around it.

 The company wants to reinvent community-based repositories of information, such as Quora or Wikipedia, using a chatbot to generate the entries instead of humans.
 When people ask Perplexity’s chatbot questions, the Q&A sessions are saved and can be browsed by others.
 Users can also up- or downvote responses generated by the chatbot, and add their own queries to an ongoing thread.
-It’s like Reddit, but humans ask the questions and an AI answers.
+It’s like Reddit, but where humans ask the questions and an AI answers.